jbcoe/iso-cpp-breaking-UB/draft.md

 behaviour as well-defined
 [[1]](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0903r1.pdf)
 [[2]](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0907r0.html).
 In
-the ensuing discussion, concerns were raised about the possibility of degraded run-time performance (e.g. due to missed optimisation opportunities) and lost ability to detect bugs (e.g. due to tools like `ubsan` being increasingly constrained).
+the ensuing discussions, concerns were raised about the possibility of degraded run-time performance (e.g. due to missed optimisation opportunities) and lost ability to detect bugs (e.g. due to tools like `ubsan` being increasingly constrained).
 Rather than have precedent determined by a small number of